Running commands with Snakemake

 Chaining rules

-• Snakemake links rules by iteratively looking for rules that make missing inputs
+• Snakemake links up rules by iteratively looking for rules that make missing inputs

-• Rules may have multiple named inputs and/or outputs
+• Rules may have multiple named input files (and output files)

-• If a shell command does not yield an expected output then Snakemake will regard that as a failure
+• If a shell command exits with an error, or does not yield an expected output then Snakemake will regard that as a failure and stop the workflow

 How Snakemake plans its jobs